 The transmission fluid can overheat when the gearbox is strained, for example, when driving with a trailer on hilly roads.
-To avoid overheat.
+To avoid the transmission fluid overheating, always drive in Normal mode.
+The adaptive gear change patterns are then active.

+High air temperatures or a faulty oil cooler can also cause the transmission fluid to overheat.
 Overheating reduces the service life of the fluid.
-Contact an authorized Saab can also cause the transmission fluid to change patterns are then active.

-High air temperatures or a faulty oil cooler

-dealer (see also page 174).
+Contact an authorized Saab dealer (see also page 174).